nullbleed/stcpc-crypt-demo/README.md

 -----------------------------------

 ## License:

-© 2015 Bernd Busse, Daniel Jankowski
-All rights reserved.
+© 2015 nullbleed - All rights reserved

+Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential
+Written by Bernd Busse and Daniel Jankowski, 09.06.2015